 For advice on ‘body language’ at a social event, see WikiHow’s illustrated guide.

-Common Phrases for Introducing Yourself
+Other Phrases for Introducing Yourself

 - I’m based in London, but I live in New York.
 This phrase is used when you want to make it clear that your current living situation is temporary, or you do a lot of traveling because of your job.

 - I live in New York, but I’m originally from Lisbon.
 English speakers like to use this phrase when mentioning their native country or city.
 It’s more common than phrases like I was born in / I grew up in.

 - I’m a colleague of Jane’s.
 When introducing yourself in a group or at an event (like a party or a conference), it’s helpful to explain your connection to other people in the group or event.
 Similar phrases include: I work together with Jane / I’m Jane’s brother / Jane and I both study Chemistry at Toronto University.